Estimated reading time: 7 minutes

 9. IS A MULTI-DAY HIKE A GOOD TIME TO START A NEW DIET?

 When going for long hikes, it wouldn’t be advisable to start a new diet.
 Your body will need a lot of energy to keep you active on minimal food.
-Consider completing your hike first before switching up your eating habits.
+Consider completing your hike first before commencing on a new menu.
 You may, however, consider consulting your doctor for the best advice.

 10. CAN I MAKE MY OWN MEALS FOR BACKPACKING?

-While backpacking meal planning, preparing your food is a good idea to cut costs while ensuring that you make your favorite food.
+While backpacking meal planning, preparing your food is a good idea to cut costs, while still ensuring that you make your favorite food.
 You may, however, need to spend a lot of time before your trip to dry and dehydrate foods.

 11. CAN I BUY MEALS FOR PACKAGING?

-Pre-packaged meals are a more comfortable option for new backpackers who would rather not have to worry about this element.
-They also come in various types and shelf life is taking a lot of guesswork out as well.
-While choosing your preferred meals, ensure that you check the expiring date of the premade foods to ensure that they will not go bad while still on a hike.
+Pre-packaged meals are a more comfortable option for backpacking as they come in various types and shelf life.
+While choosing your preferred meals, ensure that you check the expiring date of the pre-made foods to ensure that they will not go bad while still on a hike.
+You should, however, realize that pre-made meals are expensive and are not convenient for people working on a constraint budget.

 12. WILL I NEED TO BRING MY OWN WATER?

-Your backpacking meal plan will need to take the trail into consideration.
+While backpacking meal planning, you may need to consider your trail.
 Knowing the path to follow will help in determining the amount of water that you will carry on your trip.

 13. I LOVE A HOT MEAL BUT IS THIS POSSIBLE WHEN BACKPACKING?